nitezs/GameDB/README.md

 2. **Run the crawler**:
     ```sh
-    gamedb crawl -p fitgirl -a
+    go run . crawl -p fitgirl -a
     ```

 3. **Start the server**:
     ```sh
-    gamedb server -a :8080
+    go run . server -a :8080
     ```

 4. **Access the API**: